infrabel/gnap-map/README.md

     - **Attention**: The dynamic layer configuration cannot be injected the `mapManager` service, since this would cause a circular reference.

 There is no difference between the two: both functions take one argument, which is an object, where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
 All layer properties are discussed [in the wiki](wiki/layer-properties).
 (TODO)
-Static and dynamic layers and properties are merged; so even for one layer, you can specify some static properties, and some dynamic ones (most commonly the display functions).
+Static and dynamic layers and properties are merged; so even for one layer, you can specify some static properties, and some dynamic ones (most commonly the style functions).
 In case a property is specified in both, the dynamic property takes precedence.

 #### Using the layers service